trizen/sidef/TUTORIAL.md

 20 + 5->sqrt   # means: sqrt(20 + 5)
 ```

-`->` will make everything, from the left-most side of it, a single expression and applies the method on the result returned by this expression, while `.` will simply apply the method on the object which precedes the dot.
+The `->` takes everything on its left as one expression and applies the method to the result of that expression.
+Meanwhile, `.` simply applies the method to the object that comes before the dot.

 Additionally, any alphanumeric method name can be used as an infix operator, by surrounding it with backticks: